blakeblackshear/frigate/docs/docs/configuration/index.md

   # Optional: Frequency for running detection on stationary objects (default: shown below)
   # When set to 0, object detection will never be run on stationary objects.
 If set to 10, it will be run on every 10th frame.
   stationary_interval: 0
-  # Optional: Number of frames without a position change for an object to be considered stationary (default: shown below)
+  # Optional: Number of frames without a position change for an object to be considered stationary (default: 5x the frame rate)
-  stationary_threshold: 10
+  stationary_threshold: 25

 # Optional: Object configuration
 # NOTE: Can be overridden at the camera level